 Macmillan Cancer Support and Public Health England are supporting a PhD study (Jennifer Hall) examining the effect of sit-stand desks on sitting, standing and physical activity in the workplace.
 The study uses mixed methods to consider the outcomes and processes associated with providing sit-stand desks to office workers.

 Our work on sitting, standing and physical activity in the workplace focuses on understanding and developing effective worksite physical activity programmes to be developed, implemented and adhered to in the long-term.
-We focus on examining diversity of desk-based occupations in office environments, with workers from across the socioeconomic spectrum and capture the complex organisational structures that impact on physical activity and inactivity in the workplace.
+We focus on examining the diversity of desk-based occupations in office environments, with workers from across the socioeconomic spectrum and capture the complex organisational structures that impact on physical activity and inactivity in the workplace.